This page was last updated on: 17th September 2025

 .env.local

-Set up JWT Templates for Convex integration:
+Configure Clerk JWT templates for Convex integration:

 - In Clerk Dashboard: Go to Configure → JWT Templates